antrea-io/antrea/docs/feature-gates.md

 #### Requirements for this Feature

 This feature is currently only supported for Nodes running Linux with IPv4 addresses.
-Only TCP Service ports are supported.
+Only TCP & UDP Service ports are supported (not SCTP).

 ### Egress